 - “10% increment in thermal efficiency, 34% reduction in fuel consumption, 14% reduction in HC, 18% reduction in CO, and 15% reduction in NOx.”

 Increased regulation on emissions is driving changes in the automotive industry.
 Lowering emissions is an important consideration with any advancement.
 And just as we need to adapt to new technologies that solve environmental problems, we also need to adapt new preventative maintenance services to sustain those technologies.
-HHO Carbon Cleaning is currently the leading service for preventative maintenance on components such as the EGR, DPFs, and GDI engines.
+Hydrogen Carbon Cleaning is currently the leading service for preventative maintenance on components such as combustion chambers, turbos, and DPFs.
 It restores engine performance, minimizes downtime, and lowers emissions.
 When it comes to necessary services to sustain your fleet, a fair principle to stand by is “Clean Engines, Run Better.”